Spider Jerusalem: Weapons

-He proudly claims to be "always armed", and is shown with several firearms, at least one of which, called "The Upper Hand", can blow up a vehicle.
+Spider proudly claims to be "always armed", and is shown with several firearms, at least one of which, called "The Upper Hand", can blow up a vehicle.
 He has also possessed a rocket launcher, which he used to blow up a bar at the base of his mountain home.
 He was accidentally given a bandolier of grenades at a party, which he took as a sign that "There is a God".

 Spider's weapon of choice for most of the series is a "bowel disruptor", which causes instant and painful loss of bowel control, with settings that allow him to vary the level of pain and discomfort, ranging from simple loose, watery diarrhea to complete rectal prolapse.
 Most of the time the victim has a bowel movement so dramatic and agonizing that it induces unconsciousness.
 At least three times it is revealed through dialogue that the gun can be set to 'Fatal Intestinal Maelstrom'.
 Spider prefers this weapon because, despite being illegal, it is (usually) non-lethal and its effects are untraceable.
 His assistants, Channon and Yelena, have also been armed with bowel disruptors during The Cure arc.

 On a few occasions, he has been known to carry lethal firearms, though according to Spider, he only carries such weapons in emergency cases.
 He has, in at least one case, used a handgun to kill two would-be assassins (a third was beaten to death).
 In issue #38, he is revealed to be a competent gunfighter, having learned his skills in "places you never want to go".
 It is also revealed in issue #38 that he has killed sixteen people, all but one in self-defence; he never specifies how or why (although it could be inferred that he means Vita Severn, as Spider feels responsible for her death).

 Regardless of whether or not he is armed, Spider is shown to be a surprisingly capable, though not invincible, fighter.
 He frequently lashes out violently at those who threaten or aggravate him, and his ferocity often allows him to defeat opponents who are well-trained or much more imposing physically.
 He is also not averse to brutalizing people in order to get crucial information (as is shown in his Year Five assault on Fred Christ).
-Like Channon, he had also gained experience in firearms while in school, though unlike Channon, he and his classmates had had to make their own arms—to prevent the teachers having an unfair advantage.
+Like Channon, he had also gained experience in firearms while in school, though unlike Channon, he and his classmates had to make their own arms—to prevent the teachers having an unfair advantage.
 He often uses improvised weapons to gain the upper hand—for example, putting his cigarette out in the eye of a guard or beating Fred Christ with a broken chair leg, which he dubbed "The Chair Leg of Truth".